 If you’re thinking about growing your business in Vietnam, establishing a Representative Office (RO) can be a wonderful place to start.
-A RO acts as a liaison office and is not permitted to engage in commercial activity; yet, it can be a fantastic tool to explore a new market, perform research, and assess potential before forming a firm.
+A RO acts as a liaison office and is generally not permitted to conduct profit-generating business activities in Vietnam; yet, it can be a fantastic tool to explore a new market, perform research, and assess potential before forming a firm.

 We’ll go over everything you need to know about establishing a Vietnam Representative Office in this article.
 We’ll go through the eligibility requirements, the RO’s rights and responsibilities, the licensing and post-licensing procedures, and what you need to do for the post-license process.
 Finally, we will talk about how we can assist you with your company’s secretarial and tax services.